Jimbly/dcjam2025/Jimb-TODO.md

 * Credits
 * High Scores
 * Prune unused atlases and tiles from used atlases
+* Check background color / door fade color in each level
 * Copy item descriptions/names from doc
 * Disable `/`
 * Add wander cat and nilo
 * remove DEBUG events

 Polish
+* travel game: do a "safe!" thing for a moment so you stop pressing forward at the end
+* fullscreen map view spread color to full view
+* fade out ent at start of combat
 * the pillar to the SW doesn't show up at the right time when rotating the camera
 * face_camera sprites should sort by their farther Z (or somehow total distance, not frustum distance) - two trees at the same Z are drawing the farther (to the side) one first and it looks wrong
 * auto-unload auto-atlases that are no longer in use?